garrettcadams/videoscraper.github.io/index.md

 It contains an embedded HTTP server with a very simple API which is very easy to implement by integrators.

-It can be used by Kodi plugins like Exodus, SALTS, Zen, etc...
+It can be used by external apps or Kodi plugins like Exodus, SALTS, Zen, etc...